-The EHC Plan must be reviewed and submitted to the Local Authority as a minimum every 12 months.
+The EHC Plan content is collaboratively created by the child, their parents, class teacher, SENDCo and SEND team caseworker.
+EHCs must be reviewed and submitted to the Local Authority as a minimum every 12 months.
 However, regular reviews using the Assess-Plan-Do-Review cycle in will be carried out by school.